Fewnity/Xenity-Engine/Web site sources/src/script_api_reference/engine/components/sprite_renderer.md

 ## Description

-Component that renders a sprite with a texture and material
+Component that renders a sprite with a texture and material.

 ## Public Methods